-Both the American Rat Terrier and Yorkshire Terrier can be argued as the best ratting dog in the dogdom.
+Both the American Rat Terrier and Yorkshire Terrier are often regarded as the best ratting dogs in the canine kingdom.
 When crossbreeding the two together, it’s inevitable you’ll see an equally skilled ratter, though watch out for their high prey drive.

-Because both parents were bred as hunting and working dogs, the Ratshire Terrier will have plenty of energy that needs to be expended.
+Because both parent dogs were bred as hunting and working dogs, the Ratshire Terrier will have plenty of energy that needs to be expended.
 But at the same time, their small size means they don’t play well with small children.

 Overall, the Ratshire is a fairly obedient dog.
-However, they’ve been known to go on their stubborn streaks from time to time.
-But with positive reinforcement and consistency, even a novice owner can train these dogs.
+However, they’re known to go on their stubborn streaks from time to time.
+But with positive reinforcement and consistency, even a novice owner can train these dogs to behave.

-Affenshires are some of the most entertaining Yorkie mixes you can find.
+Affenshires are some of the most entertaining Yorkshire Terrier mixes you can find.
 That’s because they tend to inherit the comical nature of the Affenpinscher, but also the feistiness from the Yorkshire Terrier.
 The two unsurprisingly mesh well.

-A huge plus of the Affenshire is the hypoallergenic coat, which both parent breeds also have.
+A huge plus of the Affenshire is their hypoallergenic coat (low-shedding), which both parent breeds also have.
 And depending on which parent they take more from, Affenshires can have either a shaggy (rough) or smooth coat.

 Inquisitive by nature, Affenshires tend to get into trouble to satisfy their curiosity in life.
 They can have a stubborn side with a hint of mischief.
 However, it’s all in good fun.
 At the end of the day, all these dogs want to do is play with you!

 A relatively recent addition to the world of designer dogs, the Chorkie is the obvious cross between the Chihuahua and Yorkshire.
-They’re both small and adorable dogs with similar qualities – so it makes a lot of sense.
+They’re both small and adorable dogs with similar qualities – so the Chorkie makes a lot of sense.

 Loyalty and affection are characteristics that both parent dog breeds are known for.
 As such, Chorkies are inevitably protective little watch dogs with unwavering loyalty.
-Don’t let their small size fool you, they’re courageous and bold!
+Don’t let their petite size fool you, the Chorkie is courageous and bold!

 Because the Chorkie is without a standard, they can vary in appearance.
 Still, they tend to retain the long locks of the Yorkie.
-Plus, they’ll almost always have the signature head shape and erect ears of the Chihuahua.
+Plus, they’ll almost always inherit the signature round head shape and erect ears of the Chihuahua.

 Truly adorable and cute, the Griffonshire may be one of the best Yorkie mix for a cuddling companion.
 Bred with two toy dogs, this mix combines the rough looks of the Brussels with the elegant appearance of the Yorkie.

 These dogs are tiny.
 It’s rare to find one over 10 inches tall, and they weigh between 8 and 10 pounds.
 Because of the small size, there’s not much these dogs are suitable for – just companionship.
-But with high adaptive intelligence, they’re easily top companions.
+But they are some of the best companion dogs.

 The most important thing these dogs need is socialization at an early age.
-They thrive on human interaction, so they’re not recommended for busy people.
+They thrive when given much human interaction, so they’re not recommended for busy people with little time.
 Plus, we don’t suggest letting them play with kids.

 Also called the Yorkie Pom, the Yoranian is one of the smaller Yorkie mixes – standing no more than 10 inches tall.
 And as you may have guessed, the hybrid consists of half Yorkie and half Pomeranian.
 The result is an amazing hybrid.

 Though small in size, they’re fairly sturdy and well-built toy dogs, thanks to the Pom side.
 We wouldn’t recommend letting them play with small children, but they can certainly handle rough play better than other small dogs.